SonamNarula/TUF-WinterArc-Challenge/README.md

 🎯 **Key Takeaway**: Recursion is thinking in reverse—trust that smaller problems solve themselves, define the relationship, and let the call stack handle the magic.
 Master the base case, understand the recursive leap, and you'll unlock the power to solve complex problems with elegant simplicity.

+### 🧩 Day 06: Hashing & Sorting

+### 📅 Topic Type: Foundation Strengthening | ⏱️ Concept Revision Day

+**Concepts Covered:**

+- 🔹 Basics of Hashing — why it’s a game-changer for frequency problems
+- 🔹 Counting frequencies of array elements efficiently
+- 🔹 Finding highest and lowest frequency elements
+- 🔹 Sorting Techniques: Selection Sort, Insertion Sort, Bubble Sort
+- 🔹 Comparison of time complexities and use cases

+**Takeaway:**
+finally revisited all those concepts you probably wouldn’t have touched again if it wasn’t for the challenge 😭💀 the grind continues — sorting never felt this clean (or chaotic) 🌀

+**Status:** ✅ Completed & Revised
+**Difficulty Level:** 🌱 Easy but crucial for interviews

 </details>

 ---